 All animals fall into the kingdom Animalia, which is at the top of the hierarchy.
 Vertebrates, including humans and most of the animals that you’re familiar with, are part of the phylum Chordata.
 Mammals are part of the class Mammalia.
 Other animal classes include class Reptilia, Amphibia, and Aves.

 What Are Mammals?

-Rabbits, along with humans, lions, seals, bears, squirrels, and many other vertebrates are mammals, which means they’re part of the Class Mammalia.
+Rabbits, along with humans, lions, seals, bears, squirrels, and many other vertebrates, are mammals, which means they’re part of the class Mammalia.
 But what exactly sets a mammal apart from a reptile, bird, or any other class of creature?

 Each class of animals has specific traits that its members exhibit.
 In order for an animal to be grouped into any class, it must meet all the requirements of that class.
-According to Britannica, some very specific traits must be met to be considered a mammal.
+According to Britannica, very specific traits must be met to be considered a mammal.

-For example, the creature must have hair, except for in the case of whales where they only have hair during the fetal stage.
+For example, the creature must have hair, except for in the case of whales, where they only have hair during the fetal stage.
 Additionally, mammalian offspring must receive nourishment from milk produced by the mother’s mammary glands.
-If the females of a species don’t have mammary glands, then they’re not mammals.
+If the females of a species don’t have mammary glands, they’re not mammals.